"Now Listen to Me..."

 My next recommendation is a boxing film that makes Rocky look like a glamour puss.

-The filmmakers here, zero in on one big event as it happens in “real time” (like the western High Noon) and our central character who truly believes its finally his turn to “win big.”
-Nevertheless, “the fix is in”, so that win or lose, our down and out hero is doomed either way.
-This ups the ante on The Set-Up’s knockout noir punch, while raising the temperature on the viewer’s embroilment in the events as they unfold.
+The filmmakers here, zero in on one big event as it happens in “real time” (like the western High Noon) and our central character who truly believes it's finally his turn to win big.
+Nevertheless, the fix is in, so that win or lose, our down and out hero is doomed either way.
+This ups The Set-Up’s knockout noir punch, while raising the temperature on the viewer’s embroilment in the events as they unfold.

 Robert Ryan (a college boxer in real life) plays washed-up fighter Stoker Thompson with his customarily assertive and genuine devotion.
 His current bout is taking place in Paradise City, which as presented to us by maverick cinematographer Milton R. Krasner, could not be more mislabelled: as dark, desolate and depressing as any noir city anywhere.
 As he and his fellow boxers prepare to do battle in their dingy little dressing room, each keeps the dream alive of procuring better results than what the past’s grim reality would suggest, not only for themselves but in support of one another.
 This shared humanity contrasts greatly with the bloodthirsty ringside spectators who call out for their own special type of gruesome physical punishment to be meted out on their opponents.
 Adding to this dour, defeatist environment is Stoker’s wife (Audrey Totter), repeatedly begging her husband to quit fighting and end the painful beating they’ve both suffered through for so long.
 Lastly, there’s Stoker’s manager Tiny (George Tobias), who unbeknownst to Stoker, is so convinced that his fighter will lose once again, bets against him, assuring local mob boss Little Boy (Alan Baxter) of Stoker’s younger rival’s victory.
 Stoker’s match is viscerally explosive thanks to former pro boxer John Indrisano‘s choreography and editor Roland Gross’ masterful skills.